We are currently scheduling facilitated discussions for spring 2020

 The Project on Civil Discourse offers facilitated discussions on topics relevant to free speech, inclusion, intellectual diversity, tolerance, political difference, and more.
+Learn more about what to expect in a peer discussion.
 See the topics and descriptions below.

 To request a facilitated discussion for your course, club, program, or community event, contact PCD Director Lara Schwartz at firstname.lastname@example.org.

 Browse the sessions that have already been requested for this semester below.

 We are currently scheduling class sessions for spring 2020

 Date: September 12, 2019

 Module: Patriotism, Dissent, and Power